Minority Business Loans

 SBA Loans for Minority Business Owners

-This SBA loan is specifically built for socially and economically disadvantaged individuals owning least a 51% of a business.
+This SBA loan is specifically built for socially and economically disadvantaged individuals owning at least 51% of a business.
 This allows minority business owners to gain access to the economic mainstream of American society that, historically, they’ve not had.
 Participation in the program is divided into two phases over nine years: a four-year developmental stage and a five-year transition stage.

 Though they are not specifically designed for minority business owners, an SBA microloan is a great tool for owners looking to receive $50,000 or less.
 These microloans are made by third-party lenders, which in most cases is usually a nonprofit.
 While the maximum funding amount available to applicants is $50,000, the average loan program is $13,000.